engRawan2024/qr-code-menu-system/README.md

 2. Log in (future functionality for authentication can be added).
 3. Add, edit, or delete categories and menu items through the dashboard form.
 ---
-## **License**
-This project is licensed under the MIT License.
-You are free to use, modify, and distribute the project with proper attribution.

 ---
 ## **Screenshots**
 ### **Customer Interface**